nouriach/quote-generator/README.md

 # Reflection
 Although the two core requirements in the brief were satisfied, there were some key things I will look to include in the project in the future:

-**1.** I will look to integrate Unit Testing into the code to help me create cleaner and more economical code.
+- I will look to integrate Unit Testing into the code to help me create cleaner and more economical code.
 Potential route: Jest or, if I am feeling ambitious, Cypress.

-**2.** Attempt the bonus challenge of the never ending scroll.
-        My early thoughts are that this will require limiting the api call and acknowledging where in the "screen" the user is at the time.
-        Once the user approaches a certain position on the screen a call will be made to fetch data from the api once more.
-        The state will need to have a value which tracks the user's position and updates accordingly.
+- Attempt the bonus challenge of the never ending scroll.
+My early thoughts are that this will require limiting the api call and acknowledging where in the "screen" the user is at the time.Once the user approaches a certain position on the screen a call will be made to fetch data from the api once more.The state will need to have a value which tracks the user's position and updates accordingly.

-**3.** Get the Unsplash API to work to update the joke component images each time a new joke is requested.
-        I started building the component <Image /> and got the api to work however, due to time constraints, wasn't able to properly integrate it.
+- Get the Unsplash API to work to update the joke component images each time a new joke is requested.I started building the component <Image /> and got the api to work however, due to time constraints, wasn't able to properly integrate it.

-**4.** I also would like to revisit how the data is fetched and implemented, perhaps using Redux Middleware instead or React Hooks.
+- I also would like to revisit how the data is fetched and implemented, perhaps using Redux Middleware instead or React Hooks.